beliu/P3_Advanced_Lane_Finding/writeup.md

 right_line.best_fit = np.average(np.array(right_line.poly_coeffs[max(0, right_line.d + 1 - n):]), axis=0)
 ```

-I use this "best" fit to calculate the x values of the curve that fits the two lanes, given a set of predefine y values running from 0 to 719, the height of the image.
+I use this "best" fit to calculate the x values of the curve that fits the two lanes, given a set of predefine y values running from 0 to 719, the height of the image (lines 627 to 632).

 ```
 # Create a 1D array from 0 to 719